bkil/gemiweb0/doc/js-choices.md

 * Implementation complexity: easy
 * Restriction: chaining starting from a variable should be supported, but may not support interspersing function calls or parenthesized expressions

+### window.location.href

+* Verdict: partial
+* Use cases: process arguments in the URI query or hash anchor, possibly `GET` form submissions
+* Restriction: can only get the full URL as a string
+* Workaround: library

+### window.setTimeout

+* Verdict: partial
+* Restriction: function argument
+* Implementation complexity: higher intermediate, needs an event loop with termination and signal handling
+* Use cases: retry with backoff, autosave, neighborly crawling, animation, debouncing
+* Workaround: eval instead of string argument, none for setTimeout itself

+### form post

+* Verdict: partial
+* Implementation complexity: high, encoding types, file attachments, hooks for both HTML and JavaScript
+* Restriction: limited input types, limited attributes (action, method, enctype)

+### XMLHttpRequest

+* Verdict: partial
+* Implementation complexity: high, header handling, timeout
+* Restriction: can only return a string responseText without progress, CORS may not be complete
+* Use cases: interfacing with API, third party integration, incremental update of local state
+* Workaround: JSONP, form submit

 ## Unsupported

+### writing to the value of a form input element

+* Verdict: not supported
+* Incidence rate: low
+* Implementation complexity: higher intermediate, depending on widget toolkit, may need to keep the whole HTML source or a representation in memory and reflow
+* Workaround: generate a new document with the intended value set as default, possibly represent value within body outside form

+### variable declaration hoisting

+* Verdict: not supported
+* Reason: considered bad practice, confusing for beginners
+* Implementation complexity: low to intermediate depending on graph representation, may carry a runtime penalty when streaming
+* Incidence rate: very low, usually not on purpose
+* Use case: none
+* Workaround: declare a variable before referencing it

 ### do-while